 Dr. Gurdon Wadsworth Russell spent more than 50 years working for the Aetna insurance company as medical director, leaving the company in 1902.
-But his tenure there almost ended in 1853 when he miraculously survived the infamous Norwalk railroad accident.
+But his tenure there almost ended in 1853 when he miraculously survived the Norwalk railroad accident.

-The ball worked on the morning of May 6, 1853 at about ten o’clock when the bridge was opened to allow the 2,700-ton side-wheel steamer SS Pacific to pass.
-With the 281-foot vessel clear, the bridge had not yet been swiveled back into place as the train from the New York – New Haven Railroad rounded a bend and its engineer saw the open bridge.
+The ball worked on the morning of May 6, 1853 at about 10:00 when the bridge opened to let the steamer SS Pacific pass.
+With the 281-foot vessel clear, the bridge had not yet swiveled back into place as the train from the New York, New Haven Railroad rounded a bend.
+The engineer then saw the open bridge.

 By the time Tucker threw on his brakes and reversed the engine, the result was inevitable.
 He and the fireman jumped from the cab of the train just before it crashed.